-When the COVID-19 pandemic began, the district moved early to upgrade standard air filters to higher efficiency filters designated as MERV-11, and in many places, the HVAC systems were able to accommodate an even higher efficiency filter, MERV-13.
+The District continues to implement an aggressive preventive maintenance program of the HVAC systems to ensure systems are functioning as intended.
+In response to COVID-19, the district moved early to upgrade standard air filters to higher efficiency filters designated as MERV-11, and in many places, the HVAC systems were able to accommodate an even higher efficiency filter, MERV-13.
 Additionally, the district doubled the frequency with which the HVAC filters are replaced at SAISD schools and supporting facilities.
 Further following guidance by the CDC and the American Society of Heating, Refrigeration and Air Conditioning (ASHRAE), the district also runs its HVAC systems for additional hours beyond the school day to increase ventilation time and employs methods of natural and forced ventilation to bring more outside air into its classrooms and common areas.